Notable vegan iodine sources include iodized salt, sea vegetables, and vegan iodine supplements.

 Lets go into detail about each of them along with why you might want to consider a iodine supplement (FYI: always talk to your doctor before starting a supplement).

 1. Sea Vegetables

-When we refer to the general term “sea vegetables” we are referring to edible vegetation from the sea.
+“Sea vegetables” refer to edible vegetation from the sea in this article.
 Common examples include (FYI: not a comprehensive list):

 - Seaweed (ie: seaweed salad, nori (seaweed sheets often used in sushi or seaweed snacks)